 - Secure the credit card data by investing in an encrypted vault to make sure the sensitive card data isn’t saved electronically for open use;

 - Sign a business associate agreement with the company that processes payments, especially if they not only deal with the payments but also assist you with marketing or data collection;

 - Use payment data security encryption technology (P2P, vP2PE);

 - Consider an in-house payment integration solution, especially if you already have a practice management network.

 A HIPAA-compliant payment solution does involve a lot of resources and following many legal guidelines to do it right.
 The above-mentioned points are here to give a general idea of what direction to follow and what to avoid.
 But because every healthcare provider is different, we recommend reaching out to our team and asking what can be done, so your telehealth patients are sure of the safety of their data when they pay for the services.

 How Empeek Can Help with HIPAA Compliant Credit Card Processing?

 Empeek is a healthcare software development provider focusing on telehealth software development.
 Our company is dedicated to the healthcare industry and, therefore, knows how to create solutions that meet strict requirements of healthcare regulations, including HIPAA.
 We also have worked with projects where our team had to implement payment solutions as a part of medical platforms from scratch.

+We offer custom telemedicine software development services.
 The combination of the healthcare and fintech engineering experience enables us to create telehealth solutions with reliable and HIPPA compliant online credit card processing.
 View some of the projects Empeek has completed here.